 2026-27 Syllabus Status of Biomolecules Exemplar Problems

 The Exemplar was not refreshed when the textbook was trimmed.
-The print still labels the chapter "Unit 14", but almost every problem maps to the current Chapter 10.
-A handful of items touch trimmed enzyme-mechanism content and full nucleobase structural formulae; skip those during board prep, keep them for NEET.
+It still labels the chapter "Unit 14", but almost every problem maps to Chapter 10.
+A few items touch trimmed enzyme-mechanism and full nucleobase structures; skip those for boards, keep them for NEET.

 Detailed kept-trimmed-removed table: see the breakdown on the Biomolecules Class 12 Chemistry NCERT Book PDF page.